-As part of your application you will be asked to provide details of two referees and indicate whether we can contact them now.
+As part of your application you will be asked to provide details of three referees and indicate whether we can contact them now.

 You will be asked to upload a CV and a supporting statement.
-The supporting statement (cover letter and research statement, no more than two pages) must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-Include current and previous research experience and publications.
-This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
+The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
+This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants)